trdownie/ucd-cv-website/README.md

 - *Conventional*: A navigation menu along the top will allow users to jump to sections as they please.
 This is to play into familiarity, but it is not the preferred method of navigation as it means some information may be overlooked and not due to the reason above, specifically to contact me.

 **Interaction** is minimal since HTML and CSS aren’t optimal languages for interaction and because interaction simply isn’t a necessity.
 The interactive elements sections are specifically aimed at reinforcing the single continuous flow of the site and are as follows:
-- The down arrows and associated teaser text will grow on occasion prompting users to follow that method of navigation.
+- The down arrows and associated teaser text will grow on hover prompting users to follow that method of navigation.
 - The elevator icons in the pitch section will appear sequentially after 3-5 seconds to mimic an elevator going down.
+(Not implemeneted at this stage due to JS requirements)
 - The text in the history section will appear sequentially to clarify the flow of information.
+(Not implemeneted at this stage due to JS requirements)

 #### *Skeleton*
 Initial sketches on paper led to the following **wireframes** being developed using Figma.
 These are intentionally basic as this should be a time-efficient stage, utilised simply to visualise the project before undertaking complete mockups, anticipate any hurdles, or spot the opportunity for additional features.
 The three main screen sizes have been visualised, with the initial wireframes being done on mobile and then converted up from there.